RSM2001/sem_coursework/use-cases/use-case-4.md

 ### Success End Condition

-The six reports are available for the teacher to provide to their students.
+The seven reports are available for the teacher to provide to their students.

 ### Failed End Condition